Welcome to the Catholic Strengths and Engagement Community

-CSEC is moving from the Connected Community platform we have used for the past four years.
-The original purpose of the Catholic Strengths and Engagement Community is to provide networking and sharing opportunities for parish and diocesan leaders who wish to build engagement and foster strengths development.
+If you have been a part of the Catholic Strengths and Engagement Community in the past and went to our previous site, you might be surprised to find yourself here.
+CSEC has moved from the Connected Community platform we have used for the past four years.
+The purpose of the Catholic Strengths and Engagement Community is to provide networking and sharing opportunities for parish and diocesan leaders who wish to build engagement and foster strengths development.
 We have heard many of you express your frustrations with the complexity of the site, and found that the cost of the platform ($5500/annually) was prohibitive, particularly when most members said they did not use the site well or at all.

 With the help of Kirsten Hangas, CSEC now has a Facebook group page, found here: